RyanOli4/esg/README.md

 * Simulate log returns for multiple assets
 * Compare simulated stats to actual historical ones

-You’ll see a comparison printed to the console, with percentage differences in basis points.
+Youâ€™ll see a comparison printed to the console, with percentage differences in basis points.

 ---

-## ?
-Sample Output
+## Sample Output

 ```
 theoretical drift per step: